GABINNIELPRO/PORTFOLIO/src/content/work/ETL_big_data.md

 ---
 ## ETL Pipeline & Project Management System

-> "Organizing data is the first step towards smart project management."

 Mary Kay Iteroir, an interior design firm in **Bali**, faced the challenge of managing multiple projects simultaneously: keeping track of project elements (furniture, materials, décor), their prices, invoices, and overall progress.
 Data was scattered, and project tracking was time-consuming and error-prone.

 To solve this, I developed a **project management system** combined with an **ETL pipeline**, allowing the firm to centralize all project information and simplify daily operations.